 We have one way to get around Summit City Creek's unmaintained section and many options to detour around the unmaintained/route section over Saint Marys Pass.

 My point is to encourage you to craft your own unique route across the Northern Sierras to Yosemite that suits you, your fitness, your gear, and your experience.
 Read on, then drop me an email, and I'll consult.

 Feel free to drop me an email on me, or address any issues that concern you on TahoetoWhitney.Org, the backpacker's forum that backs up the trail guide.
-The guide, forum, and I are all here to share information, experience, and the pleasure of hiking the High Sierras by providing a place to share information and experience about this little bit of heaven and hell, AKA as the trails between Tahoe and Whitney.
+The guide, forum, and I are all here to share information, experience, and the pleasure of hiking the High Sierras by providing this place to share information and experience about this little bit of heaven and hell, AKA as the trails between Tahoe and Whitney.

 There are two distinct advantages to starting your backpacking trip at Meeks Bay that are striking.
-First, it offers a gently rising entry into High Sierra backpacking through a short, gentle rise in elevation to the first set of lakes, and the subsequent passes are a moderate introduction and transition to the continuous difficult high altitude backpacking you will be experiencing on your way South to Yosemite.
+First, it offers a gently rising entry into High Sierra backpacking through a short, gentle rise in elevation to the first set of lakes, and the subsequent passes are a moderate introduction and transition to the continuous difficult high altitude backpacking we will be experiencing on our way South to Yosemite.

 The Second Advantage to Meeks Bay is that it starts your trip in the Desolation Wilderness, a most beauitiful place as you will see on the next few pages, despite its heavy over use.

 The Different Characters of the Tahoe to Yosemite and Pacific Crest Trails